DanielSnor/Zpravobot.news/README.md

 Even if the filter is written as universal, you still have to choose the proper settings and connector based on the type of source, so if you want to use it for the BlueSky applet, you have to compose it from settings for Bluesky, a connector for BlueSky and universal filter.
 The final code is then pasted to your IFTTT applet into the filter.

 ## Folders
 - ./CONNECTORS contains connectors.
-There is a special connector for X/Twitter and YouTube and an RSS connector, which is used for BlueSky and RSS.
+A special connector is used for X/Twitter and YouTube, and an RSS connector is used for BlueSky and RSS.
 - ./SETTINGS - contains "default" settings for all supported applet types.
 - ./EXAMPLES - contains complete IFTTT filter script examples for every supported service
 - ./DOCS - contains documentation for the appropriate setting of all IFTTT applet filter script possibilities.

+## Configuration

-## Configuration of Mastodon vs IFTTT communication
+### Mastodon vs IFTTT communication
 For more information about settings on the Mastodon user side, please look at https://hyperborea.org/journal/2017/12/mastodon-iftt/.

+### IFTTT applets
+For X/Twitter and YouTube, the applet uses specific settings.

+#### X/Twitter
+- use the "New tweet from search" trigger
+- as a "Search for" phrase use "from:twitterUsername -is:reply OR from:twitterUsername to:twitterUsername" (this will filter replies to other Twitter users)
+- if you want to filter also retweets and quotes, use "from:twitterUsername -is:reply -is:retweet -is:quote OR from:twitterUsername to:twitterUsername"
+- you can also search for some specific hashtag - use "#ptamseja -is:reply -is:retweet"

+#### YouTube
+- use the "New public video from subscriptions" trigger
+- in "Which subscription?" select the appropriate YT subscription

+### That's all!
 (Prague, Feb 25, 2025)